Sunloid/CICD-Node-docker-k8s/README.md

 CICD-Node-docker-k8s/
 ├── Dockerfile                  # Dockerfile for Node.js application
 ├── Jenkinsfile                 # Jenkins pipeline script
-├── Kubernetes/                 # Directory for Kubernetes manifests │   ├── deployment.yaml         # Kubernetes deployment configuration
+├── deployment.yaml             # Kubernetes deployment configuration
-│   ├── service.yaml            # Kubernetes service configuration
+├── service.yaml                # Kubernetes service configuration
+├── app.js                      # Contains the basic config for nodejs
+├── package.json                # Contains the dependencies required
 ├── README.md                   # Detailed documentation for the project
-├── scripts/                    # Optional scripts for setup or maintenance │   ├── jenkins-setup.sh        # Script to install jenkins in the instance │   ├── k8s-setup.sh            # Script to install kubernetes and setup kubernetes cluster in the instance

 ```

-## Explaining the Approach
+# Explaining the Approach
+Making a CI/CD pipeline which uses Jenkins for CI and Kubernetes for CD the entire pipeline is on a single EC2 instance of type t2.xlarge.
+The code is commited and pushed into the GitHub which is the Version control system of the pipeline and then the jenkins job is automatically triggered via the webhook.
+The jenkins intiates the build and which then uses the dockerfile in this repository and create the image.
+The image is then tagged and pushed into the dockerhub.
+The same image is deployed into Kubernetes cluster which has to be manually setup first in the instance itself.
+Here is the setup of the entire pipeline Step by step.
+This CI/CD

+## AWS
+Create an instance of the type t2.xlarge.
+That instance is being used because of its large amount of memory.

 ## Jenkins
-sh
+In the instance run this commands and install jenkins and then go to Jenkins on port 8080 and install the suggested plugins
 ```
 #!/bin/bash
 sudo apt update -y